Neuro-Symbolic Strong-AI Robots with Closed Knowledge Assumption: Learning and Deductions: Closed Knowledge Assumption (CKA) and Learning

-where $Im(\textbf{I}^*_{B})$ is image of current MV-interpretation (a function from $\L$ to $\mathfrak{Rm}$) and $\pi_{-i}(R)$ is the projection obtained by elimination of the last $i$-th column of relation $R$. \end{definition} The Belnap's bilattice has both truth and the knowledge orderings.
+where $\textbf{I}^*_{B}$ is the current MV-interpretation (a function from $\L$ to $\mathfrak{Rm}$) and $\V$ the set of variables and $R_{p_i^k}$ is the $(k+1)$-ary relation obtained for the k-ary predicate $p_i^k$. \end{definition} The Belnap's bilattice has both truth and the knowledge orderings.
 The truth ordering we used for the set of relations in $\mathfrak{Rm}$ in Definition \ref{def:POrder}, while the knowledge ordering is useful just for the knowledge base and the principle of CKA: Each k-ary tuple, $k\geq 2$, not in knowledge Database $\K$ is considered as unknown fact.
-Thus, the inclusion relation for robot's knowledge is just the simple set-inclusion $\subseteq$.\\ Consequently, the current metaknowledge of a robot is the set of relations
+Thus, the inclusion relation for robot's knowledge is just the simple set-inclusion $\subseteq$.\\ Consequently, the atomic knowledge database is the subset of current metaknowledge of a robot is the set of relations, that is,

-where for each fact (tuple) $\textbf{t}\in R \in \K$, of relation with arity $k =ar(R)\geq 2$, the current truth-value of this, for robot known, fact is equal to last value of this tuple, $a =\pi_k(R) \in \{f, \top, t\}$ with truth-ordering $f < \top < t$.
+where for each tuple of ground terms, $\textbf{d} = (t_1,...,t_k,a) \in R_{p_i^k} \in \K$, of relation with arity $k+1\geq 2$, the current truth-value of this, for robot known, fact is equal to last value of this tuple, $a =\pi_{k+1}(\textbf{d}) \in \{f, \top, t\}$ with truth-ordering $f < \top < t$.
 So, for any ground instance of each robot's (real or virtual) predicate (and corresponding intensional concept), robot is able to know the level of truth in a given instance of time.
-From the fact that we exclude the truth-values in $\K$, this inclusion binary relation $\subseteq$ of the robot's knowledge $\K$ establish only which facts are known but without their truth-value.

-Empty knowledge Database $\K$ in (\ref{eq:two-know}) means that all ground facts, that do not contain the built-in predicates of robot's logic language, have the Belnap's unknown truth-value $\bot$.
-This is by default the initial robot's knowledge before the initial process of learning.
+Thus, given current atomic knowledge database $\K$, we are able to derive from it the current Herbrand model $v:H \rightarrow X$ and its extension $v^*$ to all sentences, for robot's knowledge by, for any ground atom $p_i^k(t_1,...,t_k)\in H$, with the ground terms $t_i$, for $1\leq i\leq k$,

+Thus, from current atomic knowledge database $\K$, we are able to derive current Herbrand model $v$, its extension to all sentences $v^*$ and thence the current possible world (MV-model in Definition \ref{Def:knowledge}) $\textbf{I}^*_B = h\circ I \in \W$.

+By default the initial robot's atomic knowledge database $\K$ before the initial process of learning contains only the extensions of the built-in predicates (invariant w.r.t any Herbrand interpretation $v$.
 However, we intend to set this initial knowledge by some necessary quantity of knowledge which will provide enough information from which a robot will be able to obtained its own knowledge by intensive initial learning and own experience.

 In the accelerating world of AI, discussions often gravitate toward its potential to surpass human intelligence and the hypothetical scenario of machines overtaking decision-making processes, possibly leading to catastrophic consequences.
 This fear is not entirely misplaced.
 Today, AI technologies such as self-driving cars and smart homes already make crucial data-based decisions without direct human intervention.
 However, how AI systems interpret and process the data they have often mitigates the risks of these technologies.
 One key element in this process is Closed World Assumption in AI.